Frequently Asked Questions

 Can I practice medicine in Canada?

-Note that while residency matching in Canada is particularly competitive compared to the United States, it can be achieved and we have had successful matches in four of the last five years.
+Note that while residency matching in Canada is particularly competitive compared to the United States, it can be achieved and we have had successful matches for the past five years and counting.
 We encourage Canadian students to apply for residency match in both the US and Canada to expand their options for post-graduate education.Back to Questions

 What are the admission requirements?